Xbox Series S & X: Your ultimate preorder guide | CNN Underscored

 The next generation of Xbox is just about upon us.
-The Xbox Series X and Xbox Series X are going up for preorder, and that means it’s time to make the important decision between which one is right for you.
+The Xbox Series X and Xbox Series S are going up for preorder, and that means it’s time to make the important decision between which one is right for you.

-It can be difficult to figure out which console to buy in general, as unlike the PS5, the Xbox Series X and Series S are not totally identical, with one system including a disc tray and the other without.
+It can be difficult to figure out which console to buy in general, as, unlike the PS5, the Xbox Series X and Series S are not totally identical, with one system including a disc tray and the other without.
 It’s also a bit of a roll of the dice when it comes to figuring out where to preorder and where to go if you’re interested in financing a system.

 We’ve got everything you need to know about snagging a new Xbox Series X or Series S of your very own right here in one place.
-All you need to do is sit back, relax, and grab that credit card.
+All you need to do is sit back, relax and grab that credit card.
 You’re going to want to move quickly on this one.

 What’s the difference between an Xbox Series X and Xbox Series S?